SuperfieldCU/ConsistentLocalizationDDD/README.md

 If you are using the [Hide Game Settings UI](https://www.nexusmods.com/kingdomheartsdreamdropdistancehd/mods/20) mod by Saro, you should instead install [SuperfieldCU/ConsistentLocalizationDDDHGSUI](https://github.com/SuperfieldCU/ConsistentLocalizationDDDHGSUI), an alternate version of this mod.

+Tested and confirmed compatible with the Steam release!
+Untested on latest Epic Game Store version, but it should be compatible.

 ## Installation

 Mod can be installed using the OpenKH Mod Manager.
 Simply open the Mod Manager, click the green + button, type `SuperfieldCU/ConsistentLocalizationDDD` into the text box, then click `Install`.